CodeMode1/llm_engineering_notes/llm_engineering_notes.md

 - Simplifies inference and training for a wide range of NLP and other tasks.
 - Supports PyTorch, TensorFlow, and JAX.

+The Hugging Face transformers library is an incredibly versatile and powerful tool for natural language processing.
+It allows users to perform a wide range of tasks such as text classification, named entity recognition, and question answering.

 ## 4. **PEFT (Parameter-Efficient Fine-Tuning)**
 **What is it?**
 A library and suite of methods to fine-tune big models efficiently by updating only a small subset of parameters (using methods such as LoRA and prompt tuning).